owlboy/greatpug-public/README.md

 * Temporary portal to the prototype

 #### 02/01/18
 * Added a delightful painting above the fireplace.
 It was painted by [Dicidius](https://twitter.com/Dicidius).
-Thanks Dicidius!
+Thanks, Dicidius!
 * A matching sword is on display
 * New shelf along the back wall in The Roost
 * Telephone ring volume lowered a bit